Yalton/Ergosphere/docs/next_steps.md

 Make monster work

+Test game

 Create new build of game

+Get feedback

-Test and polish
+Test more and polish more

 Write up all the log files

+## Misc

+Break up player script, too big

-## Broken Events
+## Bugs

-Hawking Radiation
-- Make soundscape that sounds like infinite corridor from castlevania
+Allign telescope is available before shutters are opened